 Instagram and Snapchat’s tremendous success with the feature is motivating other platforms to develop their own.
-LinkedIn is even said to be working on a similar feature.
+LinkedIn even launched a Stories feature.
 Twitter has Moments as their answer to Stories.
 Facebook has made Stories a more significant part of the platform’s experience for users.
-Predictions for 2020 include Stories and video will be the predominate content type on social media, outpacing images and text posts.
+Previous predictions (for 2020) included Stories and video will be the predominate content type on social media, outpacing images and text posts.
+I’m not sure we are there yet.

-Given Facebook’s announcement, this feature will soon play a significant role in how social media evolves in the future.
+This feature will play a significant role in how social media evolves in the future.
 This is because Stories are a powerful visual micro-content, intended to be viewed on the fly with a mobile device.
 Their ephemeral quality encourages businesses creating Stories to be more personable and creative, which boosts interest from followers.

 What does this mean for you?